IanMelvin/-Defunct-PortfolioWebsite/index.md

 {% include youtubePlayer.html id=page.engineId %}

-Description: A game engine developed in Visual Studios using C++ which currently can draws sprites,uses an event system to communicated user input and was designed to have decoupled systems.
-Project is the set up for a team project to develop games in our engines.
+Description: A game engine developed in Visual Studios using C++.
+Currently the engine is set up with functionality to place/delete a sprite, freeze/unfreeze the sprite's animation, and exit the program.
+This is set up to be a demo and show that the engine works.
+This is the set up for a team based project to develop a game in my engine.
 The video highlights main.cpp, the Game Class, and two of the Input classes.

 From September 2021 - Present